prantomollick/coding-interview-preparation/two-number-sum/two-number-sum.md

 Time complexity: $$O(n^2)$$ n is the number of elements in the array.
 This is due to the nested loop structure, where each element is compared with every other element.
 Space Complexity: $$O(1)$$ as no additional space is required apart from the input array.

+### Two-Sum Problem: Optimal Solution

+##### Algorithm Intuition

+The Two-Sum problem seeks a pair of numbers in an array that add up to a given target sum.
+This solution optimizes time complexity by trading off some space.

+### Steps:

+1. **Initial Validation**

+   - Confirm the array is non-empty and contains at least two elements, fulfilling the basic requirement for a pair.

+2. **HashTable Declaration**

+   - Initialize a hashtable to keep track of the complement values.
+The complement of an element is defined as `targetSum - element`.
+This facilitates constant-time lookups.

+3. **Iteration**

+   - Traverse the array, calculating the complement for each element.
+   - Check if the complement is already in the hashtable:
+     - If it is, return the current element and its complement as the solution pair.
+     - If not, store the current element in the hashtable and continue.

+4. **No Pair Found**
+   - If the iteration completes without finding a pair, return an empty array to signify no solution exists.